MLDA-NTU/ml-training-programme-2021-22/Week 4/Data Science II.md

 - Compare Logistic regression and Linear regression
 - What's the loss function used in Logistic regression?
 Can we use mean squared error (L2 loss) for logistic regression?

+Naive-Bayes

+- What is Naive-Bayes' formulation?
+What is the naive assumption?
+- How do we optimize for Naive-Bayes

 Support Vector Machine

 - What are support vectors?